jdmunday/jdmunday.github.io/index.md

 # Contexts
 **Postdoctoral Researcher** Department of Biosystems Science and Engineering (D-BSSE) ETH Zürich (2023 - Present) \
-**Research Fellow** Department of infectious disease Epidemiology, London School of Hygiene and Tropical Medicine (2020 - 2022) \
+**Research Fellow** Department of Infectious Disease Epidemiology, London School of Hygiene and Tropical Medicine (2020 - 2022) \
-**PhD Candidate** Department of infectious disease Epidemiology, London School of Hygiene and Tropical Medicine (2016 - 2020)
+**PhD Candidate** Department of Infectious Disease Epidemiology, London School of Hygiene and Tropical Medicine (2016 - 2020)

 # Pre-prints
 1. **Munday JD**, Rosello A, Edmunds WJ, Funk S. (2024).
 Forecasting the spatial spread of an Ebola epidemic in real-time: comparing predictions of mathematical models and experts. *MedRxiv*, 2024-03.